ShaliniAnandaPhD/ShaliniAnandaPhD/README.md

 The license used in this GitHub is a **modified MIT LICENSE**.
 Please feel free to reach out with any questions you may have.

-# Open Source Attribution Notice

-This GitHub profile incorporates various open source tools and libraries that deserve proper credit and recognition.
-All third-party components are used in accordance with their respective licenses.

-*Using open source software without proper attribution or in violation of license terms is not only ethically problematic but may also constitute a legal violation.* I believe in supporting the open source community that makes projects like this possible.

-If you're using code or tools from this GitHub, please ensure you maintain all attribution notices and comply with all applicable licenses.

-The license used in this GitHub is a **modified MIT LICENSE**.
-Please feel free to reach out with any questions you may have.